kimgh06/Freetify/README.md

 You can always give feedbacks on this project by creating a issue.

 And, If you have any **Question** or would be like **to inform bugs**, you could make a issue in this repository.

+## Updated at 2024.
+1. 17

+Now, You could copy the album Url on your Player.

+The Copy Function will be add on playlist atoms.

+See you soon.